Essential Statistics#

 strstrstrf64f64

-If you were to release query_count, then the DP len estimate will differ from the true len by no more than the given accuracy with 1 - alpha = 95% confidence.
+Since alpha was specified, if you were to release query_num_responses, then the DP len estimate will differ from the true len by no more than the given accuracy with 1 - alpha = 95% confidence.

 Assuming this level of utility justifies the loss of privacy (ε = 0.2), release the query: